feature-lint/feature-lint/packages/docs/docs/configuration/declaring-buildingblock.md

 ````

 This creates a new building-block type inside a feature type.
-The resulting folder structure may look like the follwing:
+The resulting folder structure may look like the following:

 ```
 package.json